PROGRAM CANCELED FOR SUMMER 2020

 Dr. Joel Clark is a graduate of the University of California Santa Barbara where he earned his Ph.D. in Political Science.
 He has authored two books involving careers and professional development: Intern to Success (Houghton Mifflin, 2002) and Careers in Political Science (Longman, 2003).
 His grant work includes the development of web-based learning resources for Arlington (VA) County Schools, and the production of a 12-part video series, Democracy in America.
 Before his current appointment with UC Berkeley, Dr. Clark helped create and direct the University of North Carolina in Washington Program from 2004-2008.
 Before that, he directed the Michigan State University Washington Program from 2001 to 2004.
 He has taught at American University and George Washington University in Washington, D.C., and at George Mason University in Fairfax, VA.
 Dr. Clark is currently at the University of Wisconsin-Madison as a Career/Internship Instructor for the Social Sciences.

 UGIS W158: Global Citizenship

-Dr. Jeroen Dewulf is Associate Professor in the Department of German at UC Berkeley where he teaches courses in German Studies and Dutch Studies.
-He is also Queen Beatrix chair as well as Director of Institute of European Studies and Director of Dutch Studies.
+Dr. Jeroen Dewulf is an Associate Professor in the Department of German at the University of California Berkeley where he teaches courses in German Studies and Dutch Studies.
+He is also Queen Beatrix chair as well as Director of the Institute of European Studies and Director of Dutch Studies.

 The Global Internships team works one-on-one with you to find an internship that matches your career goals, interests, and experience level.
 Internships in Prague are available in a variety of fields, and internship placement is guaranteed.